OpenTranslationBible/open-bible/en-GB/08.Ruth/md/ruth-04.md

 ## Ruth 4:22

-Obed became the father of Jesse, and Jesse became the father of David.
+Obed became the father of Jesse, and Jesse was the father of David.